aslak01/eventyr/README.md

 # eventyr

-Norwegian fairy tale collection, presenting tales that are no longer protected by copyright.
+Norwegian fairy tale collection, composed of tales from collections that are no longer protected by copyright, collected from Nasjonalbiblioteket.

 ```bash
 bun install && bun run dev